Question from a subscriber about ear pain from sleeping on her side.

 One morning as I was making the bed, I grabbed my husband’s pillow with the hole in it and placed the hard speakers- I dislike – in the hole…It worked great!

 Come to find out; the company lists using the pillow with earphones/headphones as one of its uses.

 I ordered my own pillow with a hole in it immediately.

-Once it arrived I played around with all my different speakers and I found I really like using a new Bluetooth speaker strip that I received as a gift.
-It works great and it is soft.
+Once it arrived, I played around with all my different speakers, and I found I really liked using a new Bluetooth speaker strip that I received as a gift.
+It works great, and it is soft.